Dragorn421/z64-romhack-tutorials/custom actors/part01_basics/index.md

 #### Init vars

-"Init vars", as they are referred to, ("initialization variables") hold generic settings used when spawning an actor, for xample when a scene/room loads.
+"Init vars", as they are referred to, ("initialization variables") hold generic settings used when spawning an actor, for example when a scene/room loads.

 ```c
 const ActorInit initvars = {